ProTechEx/vgpu-proxmox/README.md

 apt dist-upgrade
 ```

-PVE 7.1 comes with version 5.13 of the Linux Kernel, that version is incompatible with vGPU so we have to install a newer version: The 5.15 Kernel will probably come with PVE 7.2 (~Q2 2022) but its opt-in on current PVE versions
+PVE 7.1 comes with version 5.13 of the Linux Kernel, that version is incompatible with vGPU.
+For this guide you will have to install version 5.15, which will probably come with PVE 7.2 (~Q2 2022) but is opt-in on current PVE versions
 ```bash
 apt install -y pve-kernel-5.15 pve-headers-5.15
 ```

-Now we need to install a few more packages like git, a compiler and some other tools
+Next we need to install a few more packages like git, a compiler and some other tools
 ```bash
 apt install -y git build-essential dkms jq pve-headers mdevctl
 ```